nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 - Similar to Unix CLI, the up and down arrow keys can be used to navigate the history of commands executed.
 - Flags will be used to specify different options for the commands.
 For example, the `-sid` flag can be used to specify a student's student ID.
-- Parameters can be in any order.e.g. if the command specifies `-n NAME -sid STUDENT_ID`, `-sid STUDENT_ID -n NAME`is also acceptable.
+- Parameters can be in any order. <br> e.g. if the command specifies `-n NAME -sid STUDENT_ID`, `-sid STUDENT_ID -n NAME`is also acceptable.
-- If a parameter is expected only once in the command, but you specified it multiple times, only the last occurrence of the parameter will be taken. e.g. if you specify `-n Allard -n Xian Yi` , only `-n Xian Yi` will be taken.
+- If a parameter is expected only once in the command, but you specified it multiple times, only the **last** occurrence of the parameter will be taken. <br> e.g. if you specify `-n Allard -n Xian Yi` , only `-n Xian Yi` will be taken.
 - Extraneous parameters for commands that do not take in parameters (such as `help`, `exit` and `purge`) will be ignored. e.g. if the command specifies `help 123`, it will be interpreted as `help`.

-### <a name="view-sample-data"></a>1.
-View sample data

-Sample Data will be available on starting PE.

 ### <a name="purge-all-data"></a>2.
 Purge all Data: `purge`